camille-hdl/website/content/pages/resume/index.md

 ---
 title: Senior / Lead Full Stack Developer, JavaScript & PHP
-date: "2020-03-08T10:20:00.000Z"
+date: "2021-05-17T01:20:00.000Z"
 description: Resume
 lang: en
 ---
 [Français](/cv/)

-###__I'm a passionate problem-solver, invested in the projects I work on and the people I work with__.
+__I'm a passionate problem-solver, invested in the projects I work on and the people I work with__.

-9 years of experience working on web applications, public-facing or otherwise.
+10 years of experience working on web applications, public-facing or otherwise.
 I'm involved in the definition of the problem, the architecture and the implementation of the solution.

 __I optimise for the success of the team and of the project.__